-Although recreational use of cannabis is still illegal in many places, cannabis tourism is getting more and more popular and reports about great cannabis travel destinations are springing up like mushrooms.
+Although recreational use of cannabis is still illegal in many places in 2020, cannabis tourism is getting more and more popular and reports about great cannabis travel destinations are springing up like mushrooms.
 While places like Amsterdam are famous for their cannabis tourism, there are still many rather unknown travel destinations for cannabis enthusiasts.
+So, here is a list of the best cannabis travel destinations in Europe in 2020

 In every society, there are always lateral thinkers.
 People who aren’t comfortable with the law or the current societal standards and who have a great need for personal freedom.
 However, they seldom get a valid place to run free.
 But there is a small district in the middle of Copenhagen that fills that hole with an old and intriguing history.
 If you have ever wondered where an anarchist ideology could ever be practical, the 84-acre autonomous Freetown Christiania is inhabited by an anarchist collective that has its own flag, currency and is widely untouched by the executive of Denmark.
 This so-called “Green Light District” of Denmark’s capital shelters cannabis shops which are open 24 hours a day.